DS-100/DS-100.github.io/index.md

 ## Prerequisites

-While we are working to make this class widely accessible we currently require the following (or equivalent) prerequisites:
+While we are working to make this class widely accessible, we currently require the following (or equivalent) prerequisites:

 1. **Foundations of Data Science:** [**Data 8**](http://data8.org/) covers much of the material in Data 100 but at an introductory level.
-Data8 provides basic exposure to Python programming and working with tabular data as well as visualization, statistics, and machine learning.
+Data8 provides basic exposure to Python programming and working with tabular data, as well as visualization, statistics, and machine learning.

 1. **Computing:** _The Structure and Interpretation of Computer Programs_ [**CS 61A**](http://cs61a.org) or _Computational Structures in Data Science_ [**CS 88**](http://cs88-website.github.io).
-These courses provide additional background in Python programming (e.g., _for loops_, _lambdas_, _debugging_, and _complexity_) that will enable Data 100 to focus more on the concepts in Data Science and less on the details of programming in python.
+These courses provide additional background in Python programming (e.g., _for loops_, _lambdas_, _debugging_, and _complexity_) that will enable Data 100 to focus more on the concepts in Data Science and less on the details of programming in Python.

 1. **Math:** _Linear Algebra_ ([Math 54](https://math.berkeley.edu/~nadler/54fall2017.html), [EE 16A](http://inst.eecs.berkeley.edu/~ee16a/), or [Stat 89A](https://stat89a.com/)): We will need some basic concepts like linear operators and derivatives to enable statistical inference and derive new prediction algorithms.
-This may be satisfied concurrently to Data 100.
+This may be satisfied concurrently with Data 100.